-Criteria Low Level (1) Medium Level (2) High Level (3)

-Experience For example: For example: For example:

-of Student • • ·

-Relates to First year Student after first Experienced student

-the student or first semester of course

-expectation semester of May have previous

-that the course Previous disciplinary record of

-student disciplinary record cheating in examination

-should be Cultural of cheating in or course test (level 2

-aware of the considerations examination/course or level 3

-seriousness and/or test (Level 1

-of their extenuating offence)

-actions circumstances

-No provious

-No previous

-disciplinary record of

-cheating

-onoding

-Nature and For example: For example: For example;

-extent of the '

-breach Breach Breach results in Breach results in

-regarded as some advantage to significant advantage to

-'technical' the student and is the student and may be

-judged to have more than a evidenced by

-led to no or 'technical' breach. possession of or

-negligible May be evidenced access to and/or

-advantage to by possession of or substantial use of

-the student (eg access to and/or unauthorised materials

-irrelevant use of any unauthorised or by

-annotation in dictionary) materials.
-Student commissioning/allowing another person to pass

-• dictionary) fails to comply with himself/herself off as

-instruction where the student or by

-there is reasonable impersonating another

-suspicion. student

-Intention For example: For example: For example:

-Relates to Technical There is evidence There is evidence that

-the breach without that there was use there was significant

-intentionality intention of unfair means but use of unfair means

-of the act of the evidence and that the evidence

-cheating and suggests that the suggests that this was

-the intent to act was not pre-meditated.

-cheat by way substantially pre-

-of use of mediated or was
+Criteria Low Level (1) Medium Level (2) High Level (3) Experience of Student For example: For example: For example: or Student Relates to First year Student after first Experienced student the student or first semester of course expectation semester of May have previous that the course Previous disciplinary record of student should be Cultural disciplinary record of cheating in cheating in examination or course test (level 2 aware of the considerations examination/course or level 3 seriousness and/or test (Level 1 of their extenuating offence) actions circumstances , No previous disciplinary record of cheating Nature and For example: For example: For example; extent of the Draah breach Breach regarded as Breach results in some advantage to Breach results in significant advantage to 'technical' the student and is the student and may be judged to have more than a evidenced by led to no or 'technical' breach. possession of or negligible May be evidenced access to and/or advantage to by possession of or substantial use of the student (eg access to and/or unauthorised materials irrelevant annotation in use of any unauthorised or by commissioning/allowing dictionary) materials.
+Student another person to pass fails to comply with himself/herself off as instruction where the student or by there is reasonable impersonating another suspicion. student Intention For example: For example: For example: Relates to Technical There is evidence There is evidence that the breach without that there was use there was significant intentionality intention of unfair means but use of unfair means of the act of the evidence and that the evidence cheating and suggests that the suggests that this was the intent to act was not pre-meditated. cheat by way substantially pre- of use of mediated or was

 unfair means an unsophisticated

 in the and naïve attempt

 assessment to gain advantage